 The transhipment vessel is also to be used for export at a port at Wallaroo that T-Ports will operate when constructed.
+The operating capacity of the vessel is circa 120-140kt per shipping month.

 The Underlying Trust does not publicly disclose forecasts.